Sample Answer

 Juvenile Justice

-One ethical concern associated with trying a juvenile as an adult is the possible creation of a new generation of cynical juveniles who would become adult criminals committing more serious crimes.
+One ethical concern associated with trying a juvenile as an adult is the possible creation of a new generation of cynical children who would become adult criminals committing more severe crimes.
 Equivalently in modern communities, more young individuals engage in more dangerous acts.
-For instance, juvenile courts are always focusing on rehabilitation, but in adult prisons, offenders are subjected to incarceration and harsher sentences.
+For instance, juvenile courts always focus on rehabilitation, but offenders are subjected to incarceration and harsher sentences in adult prisons.
 If this trend continues, the recidivism rate will rise.
-The other concern is mixing cynical adult offenders with first-time felon juveniles in incarceration, and the latter encounter horrifying outrages in adult prisons; this is self-defeating and self-destructive.
+The other concern is mixing cynical adult offenders with first-time felon juveniles in imprisonment and the last encounter horrifying outrages in adult prisons; this is self-defeating and self-destructive.

 I concur with the decision of the Supreme Court.
-Mr. Bailey admitted to his horrible action and that he developed more of his insight and consciousness while in incarceration.
-According to Rovner, a study on the brain development of adolescents confirms that children and adults are different in critical ways that identify criminal sentences that are age-appropriate.
+Mr. Bailey admitted to his horrible action and developed more insight and consciousness while in incarceration.
+According to Rovner, a study on the brain development of adolescents confirms that children and adults are different in critical ways that identify age-appropriate criminal sentences.

 Reference